 The best fish and chips in Melbourne

 This is by no means your standard take-away corner shop.
 Tommy Ruff’s even has its own hashtag – #eatwithtommy.
-The newest outpost of a family of second-generation fryers is in Windsor, and this branch boasts beautiful mosaic-tiled floors, dangling lights and a glowing pirate skull – it’s all rather suave for a fish and chip shop.
+The newer outpost of a family of second-generation fryers is in Windsor, and this branch boasts beautiful mosaic-tiled floors, dangling lights and a glowing pirate skull – it’s all rather suave for a fish and chip shop.
 The menu skips between the traditional – the ‘Rod and Reel’ box contains chubby fish bites, calamari, prawn and herb-salted chips (which are our pick of the crop – crisp outside, fluffy inside and perfectly seasoned) – and more sophisticated menu items like mussels in a tomato and chilli sauce or prawn tacos with a juicy tomato salsa, cabbage slaw and a liberal dollop of smoky chipotle mayonnaise.
 Charming service means there’s nothing ruff about Tommy.

 The nautical decor – photos of salty sea dogs on the walls and Popeye and Olive Oil on the bathroom doors – is an appropriately whimsical backdrop for a fine fish and chip experience in landlocked Fitzroy.
-The traditional British Fish & Chips gets top marks: a flaky slab of blue grenadier encased in golden tempura batter arches over a bundle of chunky chips.
+The traditional British Fish and Chips gets top marks: a flaky slab of blue grenadier encased in golden tempura batter arches over a bundle of chunky chips.
 It wouldn’t be complete without a scoop of minted mushy peas, perfectly textured and the colour of Robin Hood’s tights.
 The chips – hand cut, no less – have more in common with a roasted potato than a French fry, and are the perfect vehicle for tartare.
 A grilled flake meal deal, with brown rice and a Vietnamese slaw that’s punchy with red chillies, is equally satisfying and an easy way to get a fish supper past your new year resolutions to eat better.

 Tank makes a very attractive bolognaise-free proposition amongst Lygon Street’s wall-to-wall Italian stallions.
 It’s a fresh, bright, pared-back space lit with an azure-tiled communal table and a display cabinet of fresh seafood.
 Tank’s classic fish and chips are a winner.
 Mild, sweet flathead is veiled in a pale straw-coloured tempura batter that’s so light and grease-free you’ll forget it’s deep fried; chips are dusted with an addictive herb salt and a flurry of tiny, deep-green fried parsley leaves.
 A notably tangy tartare seals the deal.
 Add on a fresh and herbaceous cabbage and carrot coleslaw as a foil to the fry.